 For Water On Command (and Water Cannons): J.J.
 Byrne Playground

 Park Slopers have a unique and fun splash park at J.J.
 Byrne Park, suitable for kids of all ages.
 Here, any toddler can get button-happy by pushing a button that controls the water sprinklers in the two sprinkler areas.
 Older kids love the aim-and-shoot water canons and the runnel, which is a manual water pump that is used to fill the mill stream.
 The area has a naturalistic feel with gray rocks that are fun for climbing.
-Designed by Brooklyn artist Julie Peppito, the area has various playground areas and a synthetic Astroturf kids can go play on when drying off.
+Designed by the NYC Parks Department landscape architect Patricia Clark, the park has various playground areas and a synthetic Astroturf kids can go play on when drying off.

 Neighborhood: Park Slope